Eebbu/Easty/items/report.md

    * Description of your implementation: ... <br>

 <hr>
+Login(easy):
+1. Created a LoginActivity and used firebase authentication to help user log in.
+2. Implemented a singlton design pattern in LoginUser java class to ensure that only one instance of LoginUser required.
+[DataFiles] Boxuan Lin created a dataset with more than 2600 post data instances, covering all types of posts.
+All of the data was formatted in JSON and uploaded to Firestore for persistence.
+2.Custom features:
+//TODO: Write your own customer features
+[FB-Auth] (By Boxuan Lin) We use Firebase to implement the User Authentication/Authorisation of our app.
+User account data is stored on Google servers instead of locally, and is processed by Google, ensuring security.
+[FB-Persist] (By Boxuan Lin) We used Firebase’s Firestore, a real-time, scalable database that stores data in collections and documents.
+We use it to persist the post data and user’s profile data for a well synchronization function.
+For big files like photos, we store them in Cloud Storage for Firebase for its high scalability and simplified file upload and download capabilities.
+Data Profile(easy):
+      1. Created a ProfileActivity that displays name and email addresses of the user.
+    2. It also gives the user an option to upload and change profile picture via media gallery to the firebase.
+ 3. There is sign out button that allows user to sign out from the app.

 ### Surprise Features

 - If implemented, explain how your solution addresses the task (any detail requirements will be released with the surprise feature specifications).
 - State that "Suprised feature is not implemented" otherwise.
+  //TODO: Write your own surprise features
+  Code smell:
 <br> <hr>

 ## Summary of Known Errors and Bugs